What Makes a Website Worth $8,500+ (From a Business Perspective)

 Do you need higher-quality leads?

-A $6,500+ website is designed around outcomes, not aesthetics alone.
+An $8,500+ website is designed around outcomes, not aesthetics alone.

 The Strategy Comes Before the Design